PierzchalaPawel/PierzchalaPawel/README.md

 ### Hello World 👋
-I am a fullstack software engineer working with ReactJS, NodeJS and AWS Serverless Technologies.
+I am an embedded software engineer, working with STM32 and ESP microcontrollers, programming mainly in C and C++.
+Additionally, I deal with PCB design.

-I am also a technical writer.
-Love to share what I learn.
+I am also a designer of automation systems and I like to implement the projects I implement.

 Personal Website: